Houston Tuberous Breast Correction at Lift Plastic Surgery

 Addressing Tuberous Breast Disorder in Houston with Structural Fat Grafting

-Due to their experience and artistic vision, Drs.
-Patel and Truong can reshape and add volume to a patient’s breasts using her own harvested fat.
+Due to his experience and artistic vision, Dr. Patel can reshape and add volume to a patient’s breasts using her own harvested fat.

 The surgeon uses liposuction to remove the patient’s fat from areas of her body that are resistant to exercise and diet.